10-Day Southern Spain Itinerary – Best of Andalusia

 Image by aschaf via Flickr

-After sightseeing, relax with a drink at the rooftop bar of the EME Cathedral Hotel, where you can enjoy a view of the Cathedral and the Giralda bell tower.
-Don’t miss Plaza de España, a beautiful square in Parque de María Luisa, and take a walk in the park.
+After sightseeing, relax with a drink at the rooftop bar of the EME Cathedral Hotel, where you can enjoy a view of the Cathedral and the Giralda belltower.
+Don’t miss Plaza de España, the most romantic place in Seville, and take a walk in the Parque de María Luisa.

 Las Setas de Seville, modern architecture in seville